 About 60 references with creatinine excretion data, spanning the years 1968-2011, were examined for the work reported here.
-Numerous studies have shown that daily urinary creatinine excretion can vary widely for individuals and even more among the population.
+Numerous studies have shown that daily urinary creatinine excretion can vary widely for individuals and even more among a population.
 A few of these are summarized here.
 A review of the literature (1905-1970) on the variability of creatinine daily excretion revealed a coefficient of variation of intra-individual daily excretion rates ranging from about 3 to 20% in different subjects (Curtis and Fogel, 1970).
 In children, 24-h excreted creatinine can vary by more than an order of magnitude among individuals.
 For example, in boys with heights spanning 2-fold (90-196 cm), creatinine excretion was found to range over an order of magnitude - from 1.3 to 17.8 mmol/day (Remer et al., 2002).
-In a study of 8 subjects over 6-10 months, mean daily excretion ranged from 1.54 to 1.87 g/day, and the range of the individual values (representing 54 to 97 daily samples per subject) across all 8 subjects spanned 1.01 to 2.58 g/day (Greenblatt et al., 1976).
+In a study of 8 subjects over 6-10 months, mean daily excretion ranged from 1.54 to 1.87 g/day, and the range of the individual values (representing 54 to 97 daily samples per subject) across all 8 subjects spanned 1.01 to 2.58 g/day (Greenblatt et al., 1976); variance was later shown to derive largely from seasonal influences (Ransil et al., 1977).
+In a study that collected single 24-h urine samples, levels of creatine were $1.325\pm0.525 \ \mu\text{g/d}$ for 32 smokers and $1.459\pm0.470 \ \mu\text{g/d}$ for non-smokers; levels were roughly 70-80% higher for males than females (Yan et al., 2007).

 One study on reference ranges for creatinine in urine used 288 volunteers across six age groups (spanning ages from birth to over 70) from both genders (Weykamp et al., 1989).
 For the age groups from 17 to over 70, creatinine excretion ranged from 4.1 to 19.4 mmol/day.
 For the age groups from 0-16, the creatinine levels ranged from 0.5-15.3 mmol/day.
 Urinary creatinine from 254 working adults was measured yearly for up to 9 years in a study involving 1,217 samples of 24-h collections (one per year) (James et al., 1988).
-Daily urinary creatinine excretion (mg/day) for all women was 1,041±291, compared with all men at 1,642±418.
+Daily urinary creatinine excretion (mg/day) for all women was $1,041\pm291$, compared with all men at $1,642\pm418$.
 Depending on body weight, the range of daily individual excretion over a period of 5-9 years spanned the extremes of roughly 400-600 mg/day (for white women) to 2,000-3,200 mg/day (for black men) - roughly a 5-fold range.
 Variability for individuals was about 15%.
 Men excreted about 33% more per day than women.
-It is important to note that the variance may have been even higher, as outliers were excluded under the possibly erroneous assumption that they resulted from 24-h sample collections that were incomplete; this is a problem that confounds the examination of population variance in many creatinine studies using 24-h collections, as exclusion of outliers was based partly on the circular assumption that creatinine excretion was supposed to be constant.
+It is important to note that the variance may have been even higher, as outliers were excluded under the possibly erroneous assumption that they resulted from 24-h sample collections that were incomplete; this is a problem that confounds the examination of population variance in many creatinine studies using 24-h collections, as exclusion of outliers was often based partly on the circular assumption that creatinine excretion was supposed to be constant.